Johanna Billing: Life and work

 Johanna Billing was born 1973 in Jönköping, Sweden.
 She lives and works in Stockholm, Sweden.
 Billing studied at Konstfack University of Arts, Crafts and Design in Stockholm, Sweden graduating in 1999.

 Recent works include: In Purple (2019), Pulheim Jam Session (2015) and I'm Gonna Live Anyhow Until I die (2012).
 Other significant works include: I'm Lost Without Your Rhythm (2009), Another Album (2006), You Don't Love Me Yet (2003) and Magical World (2005).
-Many of the film’s soundtracks exist as soundtrack records published by the german label Apparent Extent.
-Between 1998–2010 Billing ran the independent record label Make it Happen.
+Many of the film's soundtracks exist as soundtrack records published by the German label Apparent Extent.
+Between 1998 and 2010 Billing ran the independent record label Make it Happen.
 The interest in music is also expressed through the long term and ongoing touring project You Don’t Love Me Yet (2002-2021) in which over 300 artists and groups in different cities have interpreted the song with the same title, originally written by Roky Erickson 1984.